BioinformaticsIASBS/Tensor/README.md

     * A module to help assess model performance.

 `TMTF.py` is essentially a pipeline that utilizes the data and the modules to find new DTIs.

 You can also find the implementations of the IEDTI and DEDTI models in this [repository](https://github.com/BioinformaticsIASBS/IEDTI-DEDTI).

 ## Dependencies
-The experiments have been conducted under Python 3.11.4 with the following packages installed:
+All the experiments have been conducted under Python 3.11.4 with the following packages installed:
 * `numpy==1.24.3`
+* `scipy==1.11.1`
 * `scikit-learn==1.2.2`
-* `scipy==1.11.1`
 * `tensorflow==2.13.0`
 * `matplotlib==3.7.1`